Little Pink: Members

-The Little Pink are different from members of the 50 Cent Party or Internet Water Army, as the Little Pink are not known to be paid for their work.
+The Little Pink are self-organized and not employed by the state like the 50 Cent Party.
 In terms of demographics, according to Zhuang Pinghui of South China Morning Post, 83% of the Little Pink are female, with most of them between 18 and 24 years old.
 More than half of the Little Pink are from third- and fourth-tier cities in China.

-In the 2015 Di Ba expedition, most of the active participants of the expedition were males, according to an analysis by The China Project.
+In the 2016 Di Ba expedition, most of the active participants of the expedition were males, according to The China Project, citing research by Fang Kecheng.

-According to Yu Liang, the Little Pink movement origins from complex feelings in Chinese digitalized youth.
-Among these: the desire to feel taken seriously, especially in comparison to the western world; the opposition to Chinese and international "universalist" intellectuals, as Little Pink feel failed by the promises of 1990s universalism and "end of history"; celebration of the Chinese State and state-owned enterprises, linked to a rise of Marxist views, as a reaction to the unbecoming inequalities in Chinese society; sense of individual failure and powerlessness, related to the lying flat movement.
+According to Yu Liang, the Little Pink movement originates from the complex feelings of China's online youth.
+Among these: the desire to feel taken seriously, especially in comparison to the western world; the opposition to Chinese and international "universalist" intellectuals, as Little Pink feel they have failed by the promises of 1990s universalism and "end of history"; celebration of the Chinese state and state-owned enterprises, linked to a rise of Marxist views, as a reaction to inequality in Chinese society; sense of individual failure and powerlessness, related to the "lying flat" movement.

+Journalist Zhang Shuyu describes Little Pink as "a burgeoning population of young Chinese netizens who voluntarily consume and promulgate fervent nationalist rhetoric, traditionally propelled by Chinese political elites to promote CPC legitimacy."
+According to Zhang, "Contrary to the depiction of them as an 'army of trolls,' 'little pinks' represent the complex, dynamic nature of China's new youth."
+They are "young people who idolize their country and their identity as Chinese, equipped with well-versed internet dialect to express this sentiment."

+According to 2017 research by the Mercator Institute for China Studies, most Little Pinks are young, tech-savvy university students, and young professionals.
+Little Pinks tend to be male and to have travelled abroad more than average.

 Responses

-The Chinese Communist Party's official newspaper People's Daily and its daily tabloid Global Times have both praised the Little Pink, as has the Communist Youth League of China.
+The Central Committee of the Chinese Communist Party's official newspaper People's Daily and its daily tabloid Global Times have both praised the Little Pink, as has the Communist Youth League of China.
 Some Western critics have described Little Pink as ultranationalist or engaged in jingoism.
 In October 2021, the Little Pink were the subject of criticism by the satirical song "Fragile" by Malaysian singer Namewee and Australian singer Kimberley Chen.